danbev/learning-ai/notes/llm.md

 In the above section the LLM the predicted next word does not have to be the most probable word.
-For example if we want the LLM to be more creative we can tell it to not always choose the most probable word but instead choose another one to create some thing different.
+For example if we want the LLM to be more creative we can tell it to not always choose the most probable word but instead choose another one to create something different.
 This is what the temparature parameters controls.
 So for question answering involving facts we would want the LLM to be always choose the most probable word but for creative writing we would want it to be more creative and thus have a highter temperature value.